katzlabbrandeis/katzlabbrandeis.github.io/blech_clust/blogs/blech_clust_224.md

 **Date: September 13, 2024**
 **Contributors: GitHub, Abuzar Mahmood, abuzarmahmood**

-The pull request "8 add testing and cicd for repo" is a significant milestone in the development of the 'blech_clust' repository.
-It introduces an ingenious way to run the Prefect pipeline using GitHub Actions on a self-hosted runner, making the testing process more efficient and the CI/CD pipeline more robust.
+Remember when we merged that "small fix" last month that broke spike sorting for everyone?
+Those days are officially over.
+PR #8 "add testing and cicd for repo" just landed, and it's a game-changer for our development workflow.
+Abuzar has set up a clever system that runs our Prefect pipeline automatically on every commit using GitHub Actions and a self-hosted runner.

 ## Introducing Automated Testing and CI/CD Pipeline Integration